Shopping Carts and Supply Contracts: What Retail and Commercial Marketing Can Learn From Each Other

 Commercial Marketing Channels

-Besides the characteristics of industrial markets, marketers should also acquire sufficient knowledge of the various channels for commercial marketing.
+Besides the characteristics of industrial markets, marketers should also acquire sufficient knowledge of the various sales channels for commercial marketing.
 Some examples include:

 • Digital marketing channels: include all channels that rely on the internet and related technologies to promote products.
 Some examples include blogs, video marketing, emails, social media, organic search (search engine optimization, SEO), and paid search.